Loading…

 One Piece TCG

-TL;DR: This OP-16 Admiral Manga Rare guide covers the set's three Manga Rares, all Marine Admirals: Sakazuki (Akainu), Kuzan (Aokiji), and Borsalino (Kizaru), which is unprecedented (most sets have one).
-They are the headline chase: Sakazuki has reached around 500,000 JPY (a "half-million holy grail") and Kuzan past 400,000 JPY at the high end in Japan.
+TL;DR: The OP-16 manga rare cards (Sakazuki, Kuzan, and Borsalino) now trade well over $1,000 each on TCGPlayer EN (mid-July 2026), led by Sakazuki around $1,100-1,200.
+OP-16 has three Manga Rares, all Marine Admirals: Sakazuki (Akainu), Kuzan (Aokiji), and Borsalino (Kizaru), which is unprecedented (most sets have one).
+Sakazuki reached around 500,000 JPY at the JP high end.
 The split-slot pull rate makes a specific Admiral nearly impossible to pull, so buy singles.
 You never need them to play; standard prints exist.

 OP-16 "The Time of Battle" does something the main One Piece TCG line has never done: it includes three Manga Rare cards instead of one, and all three are the Marine Three Admirals: